Finding unavoidable colorful patterns in multicolored graphs

 On the other hand, if we deal with the graphs defined on Polish spaces the notion of being non-meagre seems to correspond rather well with the density results from the finite version.
-For convenience, we recall the necessary definitions and results \footnote{See \cite{kechris} for a more extensive overview. $X$ and $Y$ will always denote topological spaces in the below.
+For convenience, we recall the necessary definitions and results.
+The reader may see \cite{kechris} for a more extensive overview. $X$ and $Y$ will always denote topological spaces in the below.

-\begin{definition} Let $X$ be a topological space.
-If it is second countable and completely metrizable it is a Polish space, and if all of its points are limit points it is perfect.
-We say a set $E\subseteq X$ is nowhere dense if its closure has empty interior.
-We say it is meagre if it is the union of countably many nowhere dense sets, and it is comeagre if $X\setminus E$ is meagre.
-We say it has the Baire property (BP) if there is an open set $O$ such that $E\triangle O$ is meagre.
-Finally, we call $f:X\to Y$ Baire measureable if the preimages of open sets have the BP. \end{definition}
+\begin{definition} We say $X$ is a perfect Polish space if it is separable, completely metrizable, and has no isolated points. \end{definition} \begin{definition} A set $E\subseteq X$ is nowhere dense if its closure has empty interior.
+We say $E$ is meagre if it is the union of countably many nowhere dense sets, and $E$ is comeagre if $X\setminus E$ is meagre. \end{definition} \begin{definition} $E\subseteq X$ has the Baire property (BP) if there exists an open set $O$ such that $E\triangle O$ is meagre, and we call $f:X\to Y$ Baire measurable if the preimages of open sets have the BP. \end{definition}

 We now restate Theorem \ref{thm:infinitetheorem} in more generality: \begin{theorem} Suppose $X$ is a perfect Polish Space and $f:[X]^2\rightarrow [r]$ is Baire measurable and each color class is non-meagre.
 Then we find some color consistent member of $\mathcal{F}_{\mathfrak{c}}^r$ where each blown-up clique is a Cantor set. \end{theorem}